peaBerberian/RxPaired/README.md

 The RxPlayer is an advanced media player which is used to play contents on a large panel of devices.
-Like for most software, we sometimes need to start debugging sessions on one of those, e.g., to investivate curious behavior.
+Like for most software, we sometimes need to start debugging sessions on one of those, e.g., to investigate curious behavior.

 As a player for the web platform, the RxPlayer can often profit from already available remote web inspectors to do just that from our PC.
 Most notably, the featureful Chrome remote debugger is a complete tool that is most often available.
-In cases where it isn't, [weinre](https://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) is also a very useful tool.
+In cases where it isn't, [weinre](https://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) was also a very useful tool in the past.

 However those tools have limitations on some devices.
-The one that hindered us the most, is that those tools often use a lot of resources: we're sometimes not even able to use the Chrome Remote Debugger for more than a minute on some extreme targets (smart TVs, set-top boxes, ChromeCast...) and even in the time window where we can, the resource usage those tools take might provoke large side-effects and is a very frequent source of [heisenbug](https://en.wikipedia.org/wiki/Heisenbug) for our team.
+The one that hindered us the most, is that those tools often use a lot of resources: we're sometimes not even able to use the Chrome Remote Debugger for more than a minute on some targets with low memory (smart TVs, set-top boxes, ChromeCast...) and even in the time window where we can, the resource usage those tools take might provoke large side-effects and is a very frequent source of [heisenbug](https://en.wikipedia.org/wiki/Heisenbug) for our team.

 When what we wanted to do was just to recuperate logs from the device, this became very annoying.